videosdk-live/videosdk-docs/help_docs/pricing.md

 #### **4. What are charges for live-messaging & signaling?**
   - For live-messaging, live-comments, signaling & interactions - You can use PubSub feature & it’s free.
 Currently, we don’t have plans to charge for it.
 #### **5. Does Free 10000 mins include all video resolutions?**
-  - Yes, Free 10000 mins include all (SD, HD, Full HD, 2K & 2K+) resolutions in Interactive livestreaming.
+  - Yes, Free 10000 mins include all (HD, Full HD, 2K & 2K+) resolutions in Interactive livestreaming.
 #### **6. Does Free 10000 mins include composer service mins as well?**
   - No, Free 10000 mins includes only speaker & viewer-min service; composer services like cloud recording, re-streaming (RTMP-out), HLS Conversion & recorded video hosting are not included.